-If you want to increase your “net worth” as an artist you need to increase you “network.”
-How you ask?
-Attend music events, concerts, shows, showcases and industry hangouts.
+If you want to increase your “net worth” as an artist, you need to increase your “network.”
+How, you ask?
+Attend music events, concerts, shows, showcases, and industry hangouts.
 It’s part of your job.
-Join industry associations like NSAI (Nashville Songwriters Association International), The Recording Academy, the Musicians Union and any number of local, regional and national organizations.
-Get out of the studio or the house and attend events so that you can see the people you need to see.
+Join industry associations like NSAI (Nashville Songwriters Association International), The Recording Academy, the Musicians Union, and any number of local, regional, and national organizations.
+Get out of the studio or the house, and attend events so that you can see the people you need to see.

 And, of course, so that you can be seen by them, as well.
 Don’t discount the importance of people knowing your face.
 It’s basically the Law of Association in action.